BestTimesToVisit.com Logo

 Inter-Island Flights

-The primary way to travel between the Hawaiian Islands.
-Hawaiian Airlines and Southwest Airlines offer frequent flights connecting Honolulu (Oahu), Kahului (Maui), Lihue (Kauai), and Kona/Hilo (Big Island).
+For traveling between the Hawaiian Islands, flights are the primary and most efficient method.
+Hawaiian Airlines and Southwest Airlines offer frequent service between Honolulu (Oahu), Kahului (Maui), Lihue (Kauai), and Kona (Big Island).

 Trolleys and Shuttles